HOME › TEACHING › BIOLOGY & AI CURE

 Anabantiformes

-Evelyn is investigating whether reliance on the labyrinth organ—an air-breathing adaptation—correlates with body size and chromosome number evolution in gouramis and their relatives.
-She is collecting trait data across Anabantiformes.
+Investigating whether reliance on the labyrinth organ (an air-breathing adaptation) correlates with body size and chromosome number evolution in gouramis and their relatives.
+Collecting trait data across Anabantiformes.

 🦎